marianoguerra/future-of-coding-weekly/history/2020-04-w-3/general/index.md

 > *[2020-04-15 13:36:00]* **Mariano Guerra**:

-dynamically typed languages support incomplete programs as long as you don't step into the incomplete code :slightly_smiling_face:
+dynamically typed languages support incomplete programs as long as you don't step into the incomplete code 🙂

 > *[2020-04-15 13:36:25]* **Mariano Guerra**: